Comparative Research Grant 2023

 • What is an adequate balance between PAYG and funded systems?

-• Who are not covered by the supplementary pension systems and what are potential instruments to reduce that group?
+• Which groups are not covered by the supplementary pension systems and what are potential instruments to address this issue?

 Main characteristics of the grant